wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

 **(Optional)** Disable Wazuh updates:

 The version of the Wazuh manager is recommended to be greater than or equal to that of the Wazuh agents.
-Therefore, we recommend disabling the Wazuh repository to prevent accidental updates.
+Therefore, we recommend disabling the Wazuh repository to prevent accidental upgrades.
 To do so, use the following command:

     .. tabs::